andreyrisukhin/AndreyRisukhin/README.md

 Here are some ideas to get you started:

+- 🔭 I’m currently working on DeepTracer for the Data Analysis and Intelligent Systems (DAIS) group at UW.
+I write eclectic Java programs in my free time.
 - 🔭 I’m currently working on the DeepTracer project for the Data Analysis and Intelligent Systems (DAIS) group at UW.
 I like writing eclectic programs in Java in my free time.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...